Isayso/VideoLinkSafe/README.md

 0.5.7  Hotfix for Youtube changes.
 The import hotkey now copies the clipboard automatically.
 No ctrl-c necessary before!
 D&D of folders (+Ctrl subfolders) to Linklist and playlist.
 Imports only playable video formats.
+Known bug: Some videos are not playable in vlc, some are missing the audio track.
+Unknown cause.

 0.5.6 lots of changes in UI